LEAP (2013-2017): A Project History, Part II

 (Re)defining Livingstone Online's Vision Top ⤴

 The new Livingstone Online would also feature numerous critical and historical essays.
 During the first year of LEAP, therefore, Adrian S. Wisnicki (Assistant Professor, University of Nebraska-Lincoln).
 Director of Livingstone Online, LEAP, and the Livingstone Spectral Imaging Project. and Megan Ward (Assistant Professor, Oregon State University).
-Associate director of Livingstone Online, LEAP, and the Livingstone Spectral Imaging Project. reviewed and edited all legacy critical materials with an eye to incorporating and so preserving them in the new site, while also making them readable on mobile devices.
+Co-director of Livingstone Online, LEAP, and the Livingstone Spectral Imaging Project. reviewed and edited all legacy critical materials with an eye to incorporating and so preserving them in the new site, while also making them readable on mobile devices.

 Photographic Scene in an African Village, c.1857-1865, by Charles Livingstone.
 Copyright National Library of Scotland.
 Creative Commons Share-alike 2.5 UK: Scotland

 One of the key goals was to foster an awareness of Livingstone's complex and often controversial legacy.
 To help articulate this, Joanne Ichimura (Archivist, Special Collections, SOAS Library, University of London).
 Institutional contact for Livingstone Online., Justin Livingstone (Research Fellow, Queen’s University Belfast).
 Associate project scholar for Livingstone Online., and Jared McDonald (Lecturer, University of the Free State).
 Associate project scholar and lead contact for South African research for Livingstone Online. kindly shared versions of materials related to the 2013 bicentenary exhibit at SOAS, University of London.
 The inclusion of these materials on the new Livingstone Online would play an important role in Adrian S. Wisnicki (Assistant Professor, University of Nebraska-Lincoln).
 Director of Livingstone Online, LEAP, and the Livingstone Spectral Imaging Project. and Megan Ward (Assistant Professor, Oregon State University).
-Associate director of Livingstone Online, LEAP, and the Livingstone Spectral Imaging Project.'s efforts to avoid perpetuating colonialist modes of representing Livingstone's legacy and the non-Western regions he visited.
+Co-director of Livingstone Online, LEAP, and the Livingstone Spectral Imaging Project.'s efforts to avoid perpetuating colonialist modes of representing Livingstone's legacy and the non-Western regions he visited.

 As part of the legacy essay review, Ashanka Kumari (Graduate Student, University of Louisville).
 Research assistant for Livingstone Online. also worked with Wisnicki and original Livingstone Online team members to draft a history of the project for the years 2004-13.
 Finally, Wisnicki and Ward, with assistance from Kumari, also expanded and updated the Livingstone Online bibliography to encompass a variety of primary, secondary, and tertiary materials.
 They then created a custom Zotero library of these materials in order to facilitate collaborative development, while enabling future export of this bibliographic data in a variety of formats, such as TEI, MODS, and RDF.